uber-archive/cpustat/README.md

 ## Future Work

-There are an almost an endless set of UI-type features that would be nice.
+There is an almost an endless set of UI-type features that would be nice.

 The largest planned change is to split the collection framework apart from the rendering one.
 That way you can leave this collection agent running constantly, and then connect